 “So, the conductor you mentioned last night,” Claire began.
 “I know you showed me to a general conductor store, but I honestly still don’t know what to loo—”

 “There’s nothing more annoying than a guy who beats around the bush.”

 “It’s a two-way torture,” Olive continued without looking at him.
 He grimaced.
 “Then again, I could care less about whether or not you want to torture yourself, so never mind.
 Ask about it or don’t.”

 Well, that certainly was a roundabout way of speaking.

 Claire hesitated and glanced at Olive’s hands.
 “You mean… ask about that?”

 Now Olive met his gaze.
-His eyes were emerald, narrowed.
+His eyes narrowed.

 “I… I didn’t want to be rude or anything, but since you asked…”